Esharib/hello-world/README.md

 # hello-world
-HI i am web designer
+Hi i am a web designer and i used Virtual Studio Code to design a website